LightSys/centrallix/centrallix/tests/test_mysql_README.md

 # Set Up for MySQL Tests
 The mysql tests require that a new database and a pair of tables be added to the main centrallix mysql server.
 This assumes that a mysql database is being used and that the default sign in for root had not been changed (that is, no password).
+Make sure the mysql driver is enabled in .../centrallix/tests/centrallix.conf-test.in and /usr/local/etc/centrallix.conf

 ## Database Schema
+These tests require the creation of a database named "driver_test", which must contain the tables described below.
 Note that both the latin1 and the UTF-8 tables both contain the same schema.
 They only differ by encoding.
 +------------+--------------+------+-----+---------+----------------+
 | Field      | Type         | Null | Key | Default | Extra          |